-Over the last several years, the emergence of small highly precise microcontrollers for use by hobbyists have gained traction across a variety of scientific fields (Sanders & Kepecs, 2014; D'Ausilio, 2012; Chen & Li, 2017; Husain, Hadad, & Zainal Alam, 2016).
-These microcontrollers are small, affordable, open-source and while still precise, allow for customization and easy implementation with a low initial cost.
-Such a system would allow many individuals to explore scientific questions with low barriers to entry.
-Two such microcontrollers (the Teensy 3.2 or Arduino UNO) are capable of delivering precisely timed pulses with up to microsecond-level resolution using user-friendly functions, which can be used to coordinate experiments.
-While more expensive equipment is commonly used for data acquisition and experimental control, these microcontrollers are far less expensive, are sufficient for the majority of experimental needs, and leverage open-source software and intuitive programming languages (D'Ausilio, 2012).
-The Arduino programming environment, which the Teensy utilizes, is simple to learn for anyone with any programming background, and utilizing this type of microcontroller doesn’t require much experience in the realm of electronics, as explained in depth previously (D'Ausilio, 2012).
-In addition to the standard features of the Arduino UNO, for example, the Teensy 3.2 also delivers true analog output, which the Arduino UNO lacks.
-An open source Audio library available only for the Teensy adds more functionality by providing a simple way to create and/or play sounds directly from the device.
-Therefore, operant conditioning experiments that utilize sound do not necessitate additional audio equipment or knowledge of electrical circuits, aside from an inexpensive direct plug-in amplifier for the microcontroller and a speaker.
+Over the last several years, microcontrollers traditionally used by hobbyists have gained traction across a variety of scientific fields (Sanders & Kepecs, 2014; D'Ausilio, 2012; Chen & Li, 2017; Husain, Hadad, & Zainal Alam, 2016).
+Microcontrollers are small, open-source, and low-cost, allowing for easy customization and implementation.
+Arduino UNO is the first major mircrocontroller that gained popularity in the 1990s, which is capable of delivering precisely timed digital outputs with microsecond time resolution, while using user-friendly software functions.
+Recently, Teensy 3.2 started to gain increasing popularity, due to its additional feature of delivering analog output in addition to the features of the Arduino UNO.
+Teensy uses the software environment as Arduino, which is intuitive to learn without the need of advanced programming experience (D'Ausilio, 2012).
+Because these microcontrollers are low cost, they can be easily scaled for multiple experiments simultaneously.
+Since the software is open-source and the programming language is intuitive, microcontrollers can be easily adapted to various experimental needs including the integration of newly developed instrument (D'Ausilio, 2012).

 Camera control via an Arduino device that initiates only the start of an imaging sequence has been previously shown (Micallef, Takahashi, Larkum, & Palmer, 2017).
 However, a limitation of this approach is that it is necessary to synchronize frame timing with behavioral data after the experiment is complete, which is inexact and may necessitate interpolation.
 However, Arduino and Teensy devices can instead be used to precisely time imaging capture for each frame.
 A common technique in laboratory studies using more expensive AD converters is to set up an imaging device to utilize an “external trigger”, where the rising phase of a digital pulse or TTL pulse either initiates a sequence of internally clocked image captures.
 One possibly concern with this approach is that imprecise triggering of each frame based on a different digital pulses could introduce jitter in digital pulse delivery causing frame loss and can also necessitate interpolation for many statistical analyses.
 In particular, behavioral data must be precisely aligned to imaging data in experiments that utilize imaging.
 Thus, there currently exists a need to engineer a device capable of delivering continuous, precisely timed digital pulses that can synchronize other experimental events with camera control.